 As a family-friendly resort, there are many ski-and-ride school programs that help both kids and adults improve their skills.
 With both group and private lessons available, this is a great mountain to get newcomers introduced to skiing.
 Copper Mountain also has zip lines, snow tubing, snowshoeing, ice skating, and other fun activities to mix in with your days on the slopes.

-Woodward Copper Barn – This 19,500 square foot facility features Olympic-sized trampolines, foam pits, a skatepark, and indoor training spaces for. skiing and snowboarding.
-It’s the perfect place to cool off in the summer or hone in on your skills in the winter months.
+Woodward Copper Barn – This 19,500 square foot facility features Olympic-sized trampolines, foam pits, a skatepark, and indoor training spaces for skiing and snowboarding.
+It’s the perfect place to cool off in the summer or hone your skills in the winter months.

 Rocky Mountain Coaster – As one of the longest alpine coasters in North America, this attraction guarantees beautiful views of Copper Mountain the whole way down.
 Each rider has their own cart to race down the track at up to 25 mph.

 Copper Creek Golf Course – Boasting 18 holes and unmatched alpine views, this high altitude golf course is sure to be a fun day.
 They even have a warm-up facility if you need to shake the dust off before your tee time.

 Read about the top things to do in Copper Mountain.